carlsonderek/gitPractice/README.md

 This can be done from the command line or with the desktop app.

-We are on the develop branch.
+We are on the develop branch and about to merge.